Technically, we are all just humans

-Don’t you feel it’s about time we stopped going on about woman wrestlers, woman firefighters, and woman coders?
-Just like many celebrities representing sexual minorities are refusing to publicly “step out of the closet” in manifestation of the equality of all sexual orientations, could we not just simply talk about wrestlers, firefighters, and coders regardless of their gender?
+Don’t you feel it’s about time we stopped going on about women wrestlers, women firefighters, and women coders?
+Just as many celebrities representing sexual minorities are refusing to publicly “step out of the closet” in manifestation of the equality of all sexual orientations, could we not just simply talk about wrestlers, firefighters, and coders regardless of their gender?
 Unfortunately, we’re not quite there yet.

 20% of Google engineers are women – a proportion matched roughly across big tech companies.
 Striking, perhaps, but surprising?
 Hardly.
 I mean we all know that girls can’t do programming, right?
 They’re more interested in social skills and arts anyway; guys just make much better coders because their brain is more mathematical by nature.

 Now let’s make one thing clear.
-Gender does not define personality or skills, and it definitely shouldn’t define career nor interests.
+Gender does not define personality or skills, and it definitely shouldn’t define career or interests.
 The average brains of males and females are anatomically different, yes, and that’s no surprise.
 So are average hormone levels and physical strength.
-And so are the stereotypes faced by different genders (which, by the way, are far more than two).
-As a Nature editorial well says it, “putting less faith in aptitude differences and more belief in hard work and individual evaluation of performance seems like a more productive way forward.”
+And so are the stereotypes faced by different genders (which, by the way, are more in number than two).
+As a Nature editorial says it well, “putting less faith in aptitude differences and more belief in hard work and individual evaluation of performance seems like a more productive way forward.”

 I was recently asked what can be done to get girls and women interested in tech.
 Well firstly, I don’t think coaxing or cajoling is necessary.
 Instead, we need a major improvement in our sensitivity to recognise how our societal structures, mindsets, and assumptions maintain, strengthen, and regenerate gender barriers.
-Do go ahead and buy your niece a Barbie doll and your nephew a toy computer as Christmas gifts, but do this aware of how it does not change the world.
+Do go ahead and buy your niece a Barbie doll and your nephew a toy computer for Christmas, but do be aware of how it does not change the world.

-For inspiration, check out at least these inspiring women in tech:
+For inspiration, check out these inspiring women in tech:

-Linda is a central figure in the world of programming and has worked on edutech already before it was called that.
+Linda is a central figure in the world of programming and and was working on edtech before it had a name.
 Linda is the founder of Rails Girls, a global phenomenon teaching the basics of programming for young women all over the world.